vincenzocoia/CopulaModel/README.md

 - `libR.dylib`
     - R was looking for it at `/Library/Frameworks/R.framework/Versions/3.5/Resources/lib/libR.dylib`
     - I found the file at `/Library/Frameworks/R.framework/Versions/Current/Resources/lib/libR.dylib`

-After finding the actual location of these files on my mac, I had to link them to where R was looking.
-I found the first two thanks to the stack overflow post above (although their suggested use of `locate` didn't work for me), and the last one I found by updating the R version in the path.
-Your paths may differ depending on your gcc version.
+    - I had to make the directory `3.5/Resources/lib/` in `/Library/Frameworks/R.framework/Versions/` using `mkdir`.

-Linking the files involved using the terminal command `ln`, as in `ln actual/path/to/file path/where/R/is/looking`.
-You might need to precede all this with `sudo`.
-And for the last one (`libR.dylib`), I had to make the directory `3.5/Resources/lib/` in `/Library/Frameworks/R.framework/Versions/` using `mkdir`.
 So, all in all:

 ```
 sudo ln /usr/local/Cellar/gcc/10.2.0/lib/gcc/10/libgfortran.5.dylib /usr/local/gfortran/lib/libgfortran.3.dylib